Treeless/crypto-monitor/README.md

-#ARE YOU BOYS READY FOR THIS?!
+# ARE YOU BOYS READY FOR THIS?!

+## Technologies we need to install

+1. NodeJS 8.4+
+2. MongoDB (install this as a service)

-##How to get the application running
+## How to get the application running

-`npm install`
+1. `npm install`
-`gulp`
+2. `gulp`
-Now, navigate to localhost:80 in your browser.
+3. Now, navigate to localhost:80 in your browser.